Pavel-Y/Kaggle/Product-reviews-sentiment-analysis/README.md

 ### Models
  * RussianStemmer   - as data preparation
- * CountVectorizer  - as data vaporizing
+ * CountVectorizer  - as data vectorization
  * TfidfTransformer - as transformation of vectors
  * RidgeClassifier  - as classifier